With campus reopening OK'd, University of Minnesota president talks social distancing plans

 The university president explained her plan for campus residence and dining halls to reporters on Friday.

-Despite the stricter occupancy limit, there will be enough room for all students who want to live in residence halls, Gabel said, noting the demand for the coming year was “slightly lower” than previous years.
+Despite the stricter occupancy limit, there will be enough room for all students who want to live in residence halls, Gabel said.

 In partnership with state health officials, U leaders determined it’s safe for students to live together because roommates essentially become a “family unit.”